noseka1/openshift-auto-upi/README.md

 $ ansible-playbook loadbalancer.yml
 ```

-Re-run the the platform-specific playbook to install the new cluster nodes:
+Re-run the platform-specific playbook to install the new cluster nodes:

 ```
 $ ansible-playbook openshift_<baremetal|libvirt|vsphere>.yml